Founder Story · Architecture-Led AI Product Building

 The Enterprise Architect who disciplined the AI into building it is also me.

-And the architecture of control the product promises customers is the same architecture of control that made the product possible.
+And the architecture of control the product promises traders is the same architecture of control that made the product possible.

 What I Take From It